a2ankitrai/Software_Notes/java/java-8/streams-introduction.md

 A *stream* is a sequence of elements from a source that supports data processing operations.

 - *Sequence of elements* - Like a collection, a stream provides an interface to a sequenced set of values of a specific  element type.
 Collections are mostly about storing and accessing elements with specific time/space complexities.
-But streams are about expressing computations such as filter, sorted, and map.
+But streams are about expressing computations such as `filter`, `sorted`, and `map`.
 Collections are about data; streams are about computations.

 - *Source* - Streams consume from a data-providing source such as collections, arrays, or I/O resources.
 Generating a stream from an ordered collection preserves the ordering.